PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/doc_style_guide_ph.md

 While this document does give examples for some of the most frequently utilized components of markdown, the intent is to describe *how* those components should be utilized in this project, not necessarily how to *implement* them.

-As with most things in life, this document serves as a guide, not a rulebook.
+As with most things in life, this document serves as a guide, not a rule book.
 For the most part it should be strictly followed, but a reasonable amount of deviation is permissable so long as the goal of proper communication is accomplished.

 # <div align="center">$\textcolor{deeppink}{\textsf{Getting Started}}$ </div><a name="getting-started" />